-FTP.
+Access to the CDDIS global data archive via anonymous FTP will be discontinued after 31 October 2020.
+CDDIS will need to be accessed via authenticated secure HTTP or anonymous secure FTP after that date.
 Several of our scripts which download data for use during GNSS data processing have been updated to accommodate this change.

-We recommend you register to use authenticated secure HTTP by creating a NASA Earthdata account at https://urs.earthdata.nasa.gov/.
+We recommend you sign up to use authenticated secure HTTP by creating an Earthdata login at https://urs.earthdata.nasa.gov/.
 Then you must include this information in a ".netrc" file (note the dot at the beginning of the file name) in your home directory with the following line: